 - Fast & instant results

-- PPC conversion rates are 150% what SEO conversion rates are
+- PPC conversion rates are 150% of what SEO conversion rates are

 - Fraudulent clicks on your ad by competitors to inflate your costs (although search engines try to counteract these)

 - Does not generate as much traffic as SEO

 - It takes time (often up to a year) to really see results